Inflammatory Bowel Disease (IBD) in Dogs: New Hope

 More than 50% of all dogs will suffer from a medical condition related to a microbiome imbalance at some point in their lives.
 Dogs with digestive symptoms or skin disorders, for example, may be missing some of the beneficial bacteria required for healthy digestive and immune functions.

 Besides a rough start in life, other factors that can cause bacterial imbalances in the canine microbiome include diet, illness, and medications.
 Parasites like Giardia alter the microbiome and their treatment causes additional disruption.
 Antibiotic and antiparasitic drugs can kill off “good” bacteria in the digestive tract along with the disease-causing “bad” bacteria and parasites that they’re meant to target.
 (Here are some ways you can support your pet’s health during and after a course of antibiotics.)

 When the different kinds of bacteria aren’t present in the right proportions or some key bacteria populations are missing, we describe the microbiome as imbalanced.

 Emmy the dog after changing her diet & using fecal transplant capsules to restore dog gut health.

-When the medications Emmy was given to treat canine inflammatory bowel disease (chronic enteropathy) it still didn’t help the diarrhea and vomiting, her people sent a small sample of her dog poop to AnimalBiome for a dog microbiome Gut Health Test.
+When the medications Emmy were given to treat canine inflammatory bowel disease (chronic enteropathy) failed to resolve her diarrhea and vomiting, her people sent a small sample of her poop to AnimalBiome for a DoggyBiome Gut Health Test.